-Don’t let senioritis get the better of you in your last year of high school!
-This should be your time for applying to colleges, touring campuses, and most of all, examining with your parents the ways you’ll fund your college journey.
+Don’t let senioritis get the better of you in your last year of high school.
+This should be your time for applying to colleges, touring campuses, and most of all, having a money conversation with your parents.

-Your school’s guidance office or bulletin board (online or in-school) should have a number of scholarship resources to choose from, like listings, fliers, or financial aid nights, as well as those for the potential colleges you’re looking at.
+Your school’s guidance office or bulletin board (online or in-school) should have a number of scholarship resources to choose from, like listings, fliers, or financial aid nights, as well as those for the potential colleges you’re considering.

 2. Local organizations

 Plenty of community clubs, groups, or organizations sponsor college scholarships.
 Like your scholarship search at school, check your library’s board or website for any scholarship listings they may have.

 Rotary or Kiwanis clubs will often sponsor scholarships for local students and have information on how to apply.
 Additionally, churches, synagogues, or local nonprofit organizations are also good resources for finding higher-ed scholarships.

 You might even look at the local newspaper to see if there are any contests, sweepstakes, or competitions to win a full or partial scholarship.

 There are many helpful scholarship search engines.
 Try some of these sites to search and apply for scholarships:

 - Scholarships.com is one of the biggest scholarship databases on the Internet.
 Along with an accompanying app to search for tuition funding, the site is one of the original student scholarship resources, listing more than 3.7 million local, state, and national scholarships.

 - Fastweb is another popular scholarship website with a database purporting 1.5 million scholarships.
 Once you set up a profile, you’ll also be able to apply, research colleges, and obtain helpful career advice.